-Some modules offered as part of the course, as well as certain subjects in joint honours combinations, are also available through the medium of Welsh.
-For details, see the Welsh prospectus.
+Some modules offered as part of the course are also available through the medium of Welsh.

 For more on studying degree courses see our Study at Bangor section.

-We use a variety of assessment methods, including coursework, examinations and the dissertation, which counts for 4 modules over 2 years of study.
+We use a variety of assessment methods, including coursework, examinations and the dissertation.
 Some modules are wholly assessed by coursework.

-The core modules of the course provide an introduction to the key concepts, historical background and contemporary issues relating to health and social care as well as an introduction to research skills.
+The core modules of the course provide an introduction to the key concepts, historical background and contemporary issues relating to health and social care, as well as an introduction to research and study skills.

 Core modules provide a thorough grounding in key theoretical perspectives, comparative studies in health and welfare policy, and research methodologies.
 Other modules can be chosen from a variety offered by the School of Social Sciences.
 You will also work independently (with supervision) on an extended piece of written work to be submitted as a dissertation.

 At level 2 you will continue the study of core subjects related to your discipline, begin your dissertation study and select a limited number of options.

 - Comparative Health & Welfare

 - Research Methods - Dissertation proposal